Want to land a job interview and secure an offer? Use this guide to help you navigate the process.

 When coming up with your own unique questions for the interview, think about the company, its culture, the people, the job, and the job's requirements.
 Don't worry about asking a specific number of questions in the interview; focus more on getting answers to your questions.

 Once you get an invitation to a job interview, one of your first questions might be, “What do I wear?”
-Or, perhaps even more important, “What should I avoid wearing?”Choosing the perfect interview attire as a woman, as well as selecting the best interview outfit as a man, can be stressful, but here are a few points to help you navigate your wardrobe choices:
+Or, perhaps even more important, “What should I avoid wearing?”Choosing the perfect interview attire as a woman, as well as selecting the best interview outfit as a man, can be stressful, but here are a few points to help you navigate your wardrobe choices to dress appropriately:

 Don't dress too casually.
 You'll want to avoid wearing jeans in a job interview, as well as yoga pants, shorts, T-shirts, flip flops, or hoodies.

 If you don't already have one, invest in a good iron or clothing steamer; you don't want to show up in wrinkled clothes.

 Avoid wearing anything too flashy, focusing instead on wearing basic, neutral colors during an interview to convey your professionalism.
 These colors include black, brown, gray, and white.
 Also, keep accessories to a minimum and makeup simple.

 Research the company to get a sense of its culture and the way employees dress for work each day, using that as a point of reference.
 If the company is super casual, it's still best to avoid jeans, but a full pantsuit probably isn't necessary.